 For me, the environment of the people is really important, and the people here are amazing!

-I have made a lot of friends in the short time I have been here, and I am really happy with my decision to stay in Bansko for a longer period.
+I have made many friends in the short time I have been here, and I am really happy with my decision to stay in Bansko for longer.

 I was surprised to find out that there is a Facebook group through which football matches are organized every week.